klforthwind/old-website/README.md

 Port 301: TCP / UDP

 Port 4242 is being used to grab data from [blog-rest-api](https://github.com/klforthwind/blog-rest-api "Blog Rest API") in another folder directory

+A new website made from nodejs will be created that will actually replace this website in the upcoming week.